Laundry detergent is necessary to clean your clothes, bedding and other washable fabrics that you come into contact with everyday.

-As Dr. Downie mentioned in her interview, some of the symptoms of an allergic reaction to laundry detergent include a rash, such as breaking out into hives like the picture at the top shows.
-(You can see additional detergent allergy pictures here to help determine if you're allergic to laundry detergent.)
+Some of the symptoms of an allergic reaction to laundry soap include a rash, such as breaking out into hives like the picture at the top shows.
+(You can see additional allergic reaction pictures here to help determine if you're possibly suffering from something similar.)

-Additional symptoms can include sneezing or itchy water eyes, particularly if you are allergic to the scent in a particular detergent.
+Additional symptoms can include sneezing or itchy water eyes, particularly if you are allergic to the scent of the product.

 Finally, a laundry detergent allergy can have more subtle symptoms than those listed above, such as tightness in your skin, other rash, and itching, even after showering and applying moisturizer.